CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Speeding Up OpenPose and Benchmark
-Check the OpenPose Benchmark and some hints to speed up OpenPose on [doc/faq.md#speed-up-and-benchmark](doc/faq.md#speed-up-and-benchmark).
+Check the OpenPose Benchmark as well as some hints to speed up and/or reduce the memory requirements for OpenPose on [doc/faq.md#speed-up-memory-reduction-and-benchmark](doc/faq.md#speed-up-memory-reduction-and-benchmark).